 Most interestingly, putting multiple people on a long-running text chat results in a significant increase in spontaneous chatter and informal interactions.
 Sometimes that chatter is non-work related such as commentary on current events, family news, or sports.
 More often, however, such conversations are pertinent observations and questions about co-workers, design decisions, and company direction.
 What I have just described is the water cooler effect, and that is exactly the type of spontaneous and informal communication that is needed to break this anti-pattern.

-Skype’s group text chat has an additional feature that is worth highlighting: When a chat participant logs into Skype, the history of the group chat is updated so that the participant can see all the missed messages.
+Skype’s group text chat has an additional telecommuting best practice feature that is worth highlighting: When a chat participant logs into Skype, the history of the group chat is updated so that the participant can see all the missed messages.
 This even allows team members working significantly different hours to be able to contribute to and be aware of the conversations that have been going on.

 When I looked for an open-source solution to Skype’s history-caching group chat, I discovered that the Openfire chat server has the same features.

 In one of my previous employments, the company actually mandated that everyone use Skype and remain logged in whenever possible.
 One group chat included every member of the company, which was used for global announcements.
 Other group chats for specific offices were used the same way.
 Occasionally, these group chats would pick up idle chatter, so some were created specifically for such random banter.
 Also, different teams would have their own group chats, and whenever an issue requiring high attention and visibility arose, another group would be created just for that issue.
 With this arrangement current events as well as critical customer issues were all easily communicated, and I was able to learn more about the individual tastes of my local and remote co-workers.
 Whenever I had a question, all I had to do was ask it in the right chat for someone to answer.
 Every morning I would be able to catch up on the conversations I had missed during the night.
-My productivity was enhanced, decision processes were transparent, and I was able to build better relationships with co-workers in different locations.
+My productivity was enhanced, decision processes were transparent, and I was able to build better relationships with telecommuting co-workers in different locations.

 At a later job, I was one of several new team members and some of us were remote.
 The senior team member with the most knowledge of the codebase did not use instant messenger and did not answer the phone.
 Anytime one of us remote workers needed an answer from him, we found ourselves asking a local worker to go to the senior member’s cubicle and ask for us.
 Our manager heard many complaints about the inaccessibility of this senior member.
+This is a common telecommuting issue.
 I made a pitch to use Skype group chat to improve communication.
 All the new team members joined quickly.
 It took a month to get our manager to connect and a couple more along with many requests before the senior team member finally joined.
 He hated the interruptions, so he would only rarely log in.
 The new team members became very familiar with each other, however, and we started working around the senior team member’s recalcitrance by sharing our knowledge and answering each other’s questions.

 You Better Be Like Me